 Ashton Sixth Form College was inspected in March 2016 and inspectors found that the college has maintained its high standards since it was last rated as ‘Good’ in 2011.
 The overall effectivess of the college was recognised as Good in all areas.
-This confirms Ashton Sixth Form College’s position as the best provider of post 16 education in the borough, being the only provider to achieve an Ofsted rating of ‘Good’.
+This confirms Ashton Sixth Form College’s strong position as a post 16 provider of quality education in the borough.

 In the summary of key findings, the inspectors commented that “governors, leaders and staff have high expectations and ambitions for learners and successfully raise learners’ aspirations.
 Learners experience a strongly inclusive ethos in the college which recognises and celebrates the achievement of all”.

 Good teaching and learning, teachers’ subject expertise and experience, exceptional pastoral and additional learning support and effective careers guidance all helped the college to make the grade.
 “Good teaching, learning and assessment exist across the college” inspectors commented.
 “Teachers have high expectations of their learners and use their expertise and experience skilfully and create innovative and exciting activities to inspire learners”.

 The report also recognised the great majority of learners who “progress successfully to higher education, employment or an apprenticeship”.
 Inspectors commented that “careers guidance is particularly effective in enabling learners to make fully informed decisions about their next steps”.
 Students coming to the college receive “comprehensive and helpful” information, advice and guidance to ensure a “smooth transition from school to college and “individual needs and career aspirations are met”.

 Support for students is heavily praised in the report “Learners benefit from exceptionally good pastoral and individual support and Additional Learning Support.
 There is quick identification of those who need extra help, with a range of highly effective support on-hand, all of which is valued highly by learners”.